shredtechular/StratifyLabs.github.io/_posts/2014-05-03-Applications-without-MMU.md

 tags : [embedded, microcontroller, arm, cortex-m3, cortex-m4, stratify]
 ---

-One of CoActionOS’s biggest software challenges is providing the ability to install applications separately from the OS--without an MMU.
+One of Stratify OS’s biggest software challenges is providing the ability to install applications separately from the OS--without an MMU.
 Overcoming this challenge contributes to both ease-of-use and portability.
 By installing just the application, you save the programmer the work of integrating and compiling the OS with the application.
-The programmer can also distribute the binary file to other devices running CoActionOS.
-In the MMU-free world, these features are only available on uCLinux and now CoActionOS.
+The programmer can also distribute the binary file to other devices running Stratify OS.
+In the MMU-free world, these features are only available on uCLinux and now Stratify OS.

 This begs the question:  why not just use ucLinux?
-The RAM requirements for uCLinux, which are in the megabyte range (versus low KB range for CoActionOS), are too high for many small systems.  uCLinux also requires a Linux computer to compile programs.
+The RAM requirements for uCLinux, which are in the megabyte range (versus low KB range for Stratify OS), are too high for many small systems.  uCLinux also requires a Linux computer to compile programs.

 ## How